RaviGprec/NLP/README.md

 # NLP
+## 1. edit+distance.ipunb:
-## 1. edit+distance.ipunb --> about implementing The levenshtein distance calculates the number of steps (insertions, deletions or substitutions) required to go from source string to target string.
+Iimplementation of the levenshtein distance calculates the number of steps (insertions, deletions or substitutions) required to go from source string to target string.